State Highway 3 (New Zealand): Route

+From Hāwera the highway follows the coast of the South Taranaki Bight south-eastwards to Patea and Whanganui before leaving the coast and heading to Bulls.
+Here, SH 1 from the north intersects with SH 3, and the two highways are concurrent for the next 6 km to Sanson where SH 1 diverges to the south.
+SH 3 continues its south-eastern route to Palmerston North, where it runs through the city streets and changes to a north-eastern direction near the city centre.
+It maintains this direction as far as Ashhurst, where it crosses the Manawatū River and intersects with SH 57.
+The Te Ahu a Turanga – Manawatū Tararua Highway which replaces the former Manawatū Gorge route opened to the public on 11 June 2025.
+SH 3 enters Woodville and terminates at a junction with SH 2.

-Both the Awakino and Manawatu gorges are prone to closure by slips and rockslides in heavy rain.
+The Awakino gorge is prone to closure by slips and rockslides in heavy rain.

 Route changes

 Construction of a bypass of Bell Block, a satellite town of New Plymouth, was completed in 2010.
 The bypass is a four-lane, divided expressway with an interchange at Henwood Road providing access to Bell Block.

 In 2016, a section of SH 3 in Taranaki was realigned replacing the "deadly" Normanby overbridge.

 Future improvements

 State Highway 3 will form part of the future/proposed Southern Links motorway project in the South/West of Hamilton and Tamahere.

-In January 2016, funding was announced for road bypasses of the two tunnels north of New Plymouth.
-Construction of the Mount Messenger and Awakino Gorge tunnel bypasses was expected to begin within two years.
+In January 2016, funding was announced for a road bypass of the tunnel north of New Plymouth.
+Construction of the Mount Messenger bypass was expected to begin within two years.
 On 24 August 2020 Te Korowai Tiahi o Te Hauauru, whose rohe the road crosses, withdrew support from the bypass roading project while in High Court.
 The Poutama Charitable Trust and New Plymouth locals protested against the project while court was in session, with the argument that this new route would destroy the valley's ecosystem.
 However, the Transport Agency responded by saying that the bypass is the least ecologically destructive and will deliver road safety.

-The highway through the Manawatu Gorge between Ashhurst and Woodville in the Manawatū-Whanganui region was closed in April 2017 due to a large slip, with SH 3 traffic diverted via Saddle Road.
-Contractors were pulled out of clearing the slip in July 2017 due to ongoing geological movement in the hill, closing the road indefinitely.
-The NZTA began fast-tracking a long-term solution to bypass and replace the gorge.
-In March 2018, the NZTA announced a bypass would be built to the north of the gorge, but south of the Saddle Road.
-Known as Te Ahu a Turanga/Manawatū Tararua Highway, construction of the $620 million road began in January 2021 and is expected be completed in late 2024.
+Construction of the Mount Messenger bypass, dubbed Te Ara o Te Ata, began on 6 October 2022.